ashwini124/LLM_based_ATS/README.md

 Developed an ATS using Streamlit and Google Gemini Pro to evaluate resumes, providing match percentages, missing keywords, and profile summaries based on job descriptions with advanced generative AI capabilities.

-Takes resume in pdf formate and job description as text in input.
+Takes resume in pdf format and job description as text in input.
 And provides the percentage match, missing keywords and profile summary as output.

-This project requires a Google API Key, please create your own through makersuite or from here - https://aistudio.google.com/app/apikey
+This project requires a Google API Key, please create your own through makersuite or from here - https://aistudio.google.com/app/apikey and then create .env file in your project directory.
+Create a variable GOOGLE_API_KEY in .env file, for instance, GOOGLE_API_KEY = "paste_your_api_key_here".

 Please vide the below screenshots for reference.